 If, on the other hand, you’re a fan of symmetry, a sink with two bowls of equal size (a 50/50 sink) might be the way to go.
 You still have the benefits of performing multiple tasks in them, but they add a bit more balance to your kitchen.

 Now that you know the basics, the search for the perfect sink will be much easier.
-Ready to get started?
-Go here to check out many styles of kitchen sinks at YLiving.
+Shop the various styles of modern kitchen sinks at YLiving.

 Rhyen Clevenger is a site merchandiser at YBath.
 While he is new to the bath team, it does not hinder his enthusiasm for decorative plumbing.
 On the weekends he enjoys curling up with his fiancé and watching some good science fiction.